mariamhossamdiab/Digital_Marketing_Campaigns/README.md

 # digital_marketing_campaigns
-It facilitates the best result for each new marketing.
-For example, to get new customers, do we market through Facebook or LinkedIn, taking into consideration all the advantages and disadvantages such as the cost and others?
+ the effectiveness of marketing campaigns using Power BI to determine the best platforms for new customer acquisition For example, to get new customers, do we market through Facebook or LinkedIn, taking into consideration all the advantages and disadvantages such as the cost and others?
 ![5](https://github.com/user-attachments/assets/fcad2884-5bd6-4175-b670-8e8e2275e8a2)